-Examples may include but are not limited to: staff who have experienced the impact of losing a partner and becoming a primary carer; or caring for a loved one with high needs; or undergoing treatment for a serious illness; or having a disability or chronic condition that impacts on their opportunities to drive their research program.
+Examples may include but are not limited to: the impact of losing a partner and becoming a primary carer; caring for a loved one with high needs; undergoing treatment for a serious illness; acquiring a disability or chronic condition that impacts their capacity to pursue their research.

-The Fellowships help staff to maintain their research momentum at pressing points in their careers and to develop strategies and plans to obtain external research funding.
+The Fellowships help staff to maintain research momentum at pressing points in their careers, and to develop a plan to obtain external research funding.

-The Faculty of MDHS awards up to two Momentum Fellowships each year.
+The Faculty of Medicine, Dentistry and Health Sciences awards up to two Momentum Fellowships each year.

-Two fellowships are available and include a maximum award of up to $100,000 per year for salary and research-related expenses over a maximum two-year term.
+They include a maximum award of up to $100,000 per year for two years.
+The funding is for salary and research-related expenses.